What Are Blood Types?

-While everyone’s blood is made up of the same basic parts, there’s actually a lot of variety in the kinds of blood that exist.
-There are eight different blood types, and the type you have is determined by genes you inherit from your parents.
+While everyone’s blood is made up of the same basic parts, there’s a lot of variety in the kinds of blood that exist.
+There are eight different blood types, and the type you have depends on genes you inherit from your parents.

 Most people have about 4-6 liters of blood.
 Your blood is made up of different kinds of cells that float in a fluid called plasma: